facebookresearch/mmf/website/docs/tutorials/concat_bert.md

 ```

 We include the `bert.yaml` config in this as we want to use BERT tokenizer for preprocessing our language data.
-With both the configs ready we are ready to launch training and evaluation using our model on Hateful Memes dataset.
+With both the configs ready we are ready to launch training and evaluation using our model on the Hateful Memes dataset.
 You can read more about the MMF’s configuration system [here](https://mmf.sh/docs/notes/configuration).